Backgrounds and Touchstones

 Background suggestions. combustible magician, enforcer, magecraft

-For the easiest fit, players should select one of the local faiths (following either the Auditor, the Unyielding, the Gatekeeper, or the Great Root), which will allow them to interact with a local faith.
+For the easiest fit, players should select one of the local faiths (following either the Auditor, the Unyielding, the Gatekeeper, or the Great Root), which will allow them to interact with a local clergy.
 The DM can also work with you to change one of these to a deity archetype which you find more appealing.
 As another alternative, you can be an adjunct cleric "loaned" to the local temple or a lone prophet amid the common folk of Diamond Lake.

 Background suggestions. acolyte, church servitor, priest